dcodeIO/MetaScript/README.md

 * **dirname(filename:string)**
   Gets the directory name from a file name
 * **define(varname:string, value:*)**
-  Defines a variable on the scope which is then also available to includes
+  Defines a variable on the scope which is then also available to includes.
+To make it available both locally as well as globally, use the pattern: `//? var SOMETHING = define('SOMETHING', true);`
 * **include(filename:string, absolute:boolean=)**
   Includes another source file. `absolute` defaults to `false` (relative)